Vision, mission, and values of the Old Grace Housing Co-operative

 The Old Grace Housing Co-operative shares the values identified by the International Co-operative Alliance (ICA):

-Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
-In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility and caring for others.
+Cooperatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
+In the tradition of their founders, cooperative members believe in the ethical values of honesty, openness, social responsibility and caring for others.

 The Old Grace Housing Co-operative operates in accordance with the ICA Co-op Principles, as adapted for housing co-ops by the Co-operative Housing Federation of Canada (CHF):